tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-iam-lesson-4.md

 Discover the versatility and power of the AWS Command Line Interface (CLI), an essential tool for managing AWS services.
 The AWS CLI allows you to execute a wide range of tasks in AWS from your command line, providing a quick method to perform AWS operations.

 - **Key Benefits**: Automation of repetitive tasks, direct access to manage AWS resources, and the ability to script these commands to increase operational efficiency.
-- **Certification Relevance**: Understanding and proficiency in the AWS CLI are crucial for the AWS Certified SysOps Administrator and AWS Certified Developer exams.
+- **Certification Relevance**: Understanding and proficiency in the AWS CLI are important for the AWS Certified SysOps Administrator and AWS Certified Developer exams.

 <!-- pagebreak -->